RocketDocs vs. Qvidian: a side-by-side comparison for banking

 Faster implementation, lower learning curve

 Qvidian implementations commonly take months for enterprise deployments.
 The legacy UI has a steep learning curve.
-RocketDocs implementations are typically live within four to eight weeks, with the Office-native LaunchPad eliminating most of the training overhead because your team already knows Word and Excel.
+RocketDocs implementations are typically live in 4 weeks, with the Office-native LaunchPad eliminating most of the training overhead because your team already knows Word and Excel.

 Innovation pace